Adaptive multilevel subset simulation with selective refinement: Adaptive Subset Simulation and Selective Refinement

 Hence, the number of samples needs to be proportional to the inverse of the rare event probability.
 For realistic applications, where the cost $\cost{G_L} \gg 1$ and $P_L \approx P\ll1$, this is completely infeasible.
 Under Assumption~\ref{ass:error_estimate1} and choosing $L$ as in \eqref{def:L}, the total cost of the standard MC estimator would be

-{for some constant $c_2>0$ that is independent of $\text{TOL}$.} It is possible to improve this through importance sampling techniques \cite{SCHUELLER1987293,doi:10.1061,Bucher1988119}, but that requires some a priori knowledge of the distribution of $G_L$, which we typically do not have.
-We further note that the factor $P/P_L$ is close to $1$, since we have chosen $L$ large enough such that $P/P_L \in (1-\text{TOL}/2,1+\text{TOL}/2)$.
+{for some constant $c_2>0$ which is independent of $\text{TOL}$.} It is possible to improve this through importance sampling techniques \cite{SCHUELLER1987293,doi:10.1061,Bucher1988119}, but that requires some a priori knowledge of the distribution of $G_L$, which we typically do not have.
+Further note that the factor $P_L/P$ is close to $1$, since $L$ was chosen large enough such that $P_L/P \in (1-\text{TOL}/\sqrt{2},1+\text{TOL}/\sqrt{2})$.

-Furthermore, we note that the constant $c_1$ crucially depends on the underlying distribution of $G$ and $G_L$ and, in particular, on the rareness of the event and on the gradient of $G$ on the boundary of the failure domain.
-We refer to \cite{WLPE2021} for a detailed analysis of approximation errors for rare event probabilities in the context of PDE based models.